work-shop/newport-art-museum-website/wp-content/plugins/flexible-checkout-fields/readme.txt

 == Changelog ==

+= 1.8.2 - 2019-01-31 =
+* Fixed fields order in configuration
+* Fixed unwanted validation on additional sections when PRO plugin disabled
+* Fixed box display for incorrect validation
+* Fixed errors after save fields
+* Fixed Polylang translations on select options
+* Fixed non city countries validation

+= 1.8.1 - 2019-01-15 =
+* Fixed CSS WP Menu

+= 1.8 - 2018-12-19 =
+* Added ability to edit placeholder on City and Postcode
+* Added file field in thank you page and emails
+* Added functionality for removed ability to edit file field for customer
+* Fixed: PHP warning invalid argument supplied for foreach
+* Removed display checkbox on My Account - address for file field

+= 1.7.2 - 2018-12-19 =
+* Fixed missing additional fields in emails

+= 1.7.1 - 2018-12-13 =
+* Added DIVI compatibility

+= 1.7.0 - 2018-12-06 =
+* Added required changes for PRO version and multi-select field
+* Added required changes for PRO version and select2 styling

 = 1.6.10 - 2018-10-16 =
 * Added support for WooCommerce 3.5
-* Dropped support for WooCommerce below 3.0 (the plugin may still work with older versions but we do not declare official support)
+* Dropped support for WooCommerce 3.0 and older (the plugin may still work with older versions but we do not declare official support)

 = 1.6.9 - 2018-09-18 =
 * Fixed edit address pages for WPML Strings